What is Video Surveillance as a Service (VSaaS)?

 Business to Business (B2B)

 VSaaS is especially useful for larger organizations with many facilities, assets, and employees to monitor.
-If VSaaS covers all distributed business areas, the business will have a video record of any everything that happens on their premises, which can offer great liability protection.
+If VSaaS covers all distributed business areas, the business will have a video record of any everything that happens on their premises.
+It can offer great liability protection.
 Organizations can also help security protect all distributed assets.
 With a single video surveillance interface, everything is located in one place, offering more efficient oversight.

 Business to Consumer (B2C)